 Saket Jain, Business Head

-Fenesta points out that the Indian fenestration industry is directly linked to the construction industry’s performance.
+Fenesta windows & doors points out that the Indian fenestration industry is directly linked to the construction industry’s performance.
 The slowdown in the construction industry in recent times have resulted in a setback in the window industry.
 The overall growth is around 20 per cent annually.
 He observes that retail is still on a steady growth path, though project business has shown a slump in the last couple of years.
 Jain is optimistic since there have been positive sentiments in the last few months.

 Farid Khan, Director & CEO,

 Profine India Window